Privacy Information

 Links to Third Party Internet Sites and Plugins

-Organization Internet Sites and Apps may contain links to websites or mobile apps that are not operated by the Organization and plugins from social media platforms and other third parties.
+Organization Internet Sites or Apps may contain links to websites or mobile apps that are not operated by the Organization and plugins from social media platforms and other third parties.
 An example of a social media plugin is the Facebook “Like” button.
-We provide these links and plugins as a service and do not imply any endorsement of the activities or content of the related websites, apps, or social media platforms, nor any association with their operators.
+We provide these links and plugins as a courtesy and do not imply any endorsement of the activities or content of the related websites, apps, or social media platforms, nor any association with their operators.
 To learn about the information collected by these third-party websites, apps, and plugins, please visit their privacy policies.
 We encourage you to review the privacy policies for the websites, apps, and social media platforms you visit before using them or providing personal information.

 Retention of Your Personal Information